 Every cent you spend on improving your lifestyle will eventually need to be funded by your retirement savings.
 You are more likely to achieve goals if you account for any future increases to your standard of living, consider your position at each increase and match your goals and risk appetite with the appropriate asset allocation.

-If you feel a bit overwhelmed by all of this then increase your investment understanding by regular reading of investment news articles and consider consulting an independent financial advisor to help you formulate the appropriate
+If you feel a bit overwhelmed by all of this then increase your investment understanding by regular reading of investment news articles and consider consulting an independent financial adviser to help you formulate the appropriate